pyflies/pyflies/docs/test.md

 repeats we shall use to change the total number of trials during the test run.

-There are three variables defined in the header of the table of conditions:
-`repeat` - used to control total number of trials per test run, `direction` - contains the direction of the target stimuli, `category` - holds information if the current trial is congruent or not.

 ## Test table expansion

 Values of each trial variable is given as an expression in the table first non-header row.
 You can see that each expression is a `loop` expression which will loop over the given sequence to expand the table.
 Loops are evaluated from left to right, leftmost loop being the top-level outer loop while the rightmost loop being the inner loop.
-We could also have a sequence without the loop in which case the sequence would cycle, or any other expression involving global and trail variables and literal values.
+We could also have a sequence without the loop, in which case the sequence would cycle, or any other expression involving global and trail variables and literal values.